How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Road time

-For those flying in from outside Washington, Seattle-Tacoma Airport is the nearest major airport.
-From there, it's approximately a three-four hours depending on a location withing the park.
+If you’re flying in from outside Washington, Seattle-Tacoma International Airport (SEA) is the nearest major airport.
+From there, it's about a three to four-hour drive, depending on which area of the park you’re visiting.

-For a scenic drive, consider taking the Ocean Shore route.
-The journey from Portland International Airport along this route is about four and half hours.
+For a scenic drive, you can take the Ocean Shores route.
+From Portland International Airport, this drive takes about four and a half hours.

-The Olympic Peninsula is also reachable by ferry from Seattle.
-The Seattle to Bainbridge Island ferry, departing from the Port of Seattle, is a popular choice, with a crossing time of about 30 minutes.
-After reaching Bainbridge Island, it's an hour's drive to Highway 101 and the Olympic Peninsula.
+The Olympic Peninsula is also accessible by ferry from Seattle.
+The Seattle to Bainbridge Island ferry is a popular option, with a crossing time of about 30 minutes.
+After arriving on Bainbridge Island, it's about an hour's drive to Highway 101 and into the Olympic Peninsula.

 Minimony, Elopement, or Micro Wedding

-Each site within Olympic National Park has a specific maximum capacity for guests, especially for weddings or elopements.
+Each location within Olympic National Park has a specific maximum capacity for guests, especially for weddings or elopements.

-Most beach locations typically accommodate up to 30 people.
-In areas like Lake Crescent and the Hoh Rainforest, the restrictions are tighter and vary by trail, but I recommend a limit of 20 people for each.
+Most beach locations can accommodate up to 30 people.
+In areas like Lake Crescent and the Hoh Rainforest, the limits are smaller and vary by trail, but I generally recommend keeping the group under 20 people.

-Hurricane Ridge is accessible through a queue system from 9 am to 5 pm during peak times.
-For this reason, I recommend visiting Hurricane Ridge at sunrise to avoid lines and crowds.
-I recommend couples to go to Hurricane Ridge for a first look, private vows, or just for photos without their guests if they have any.
+Hurricane Ridge can get busy during peak season, especially between late morning and mid-afternoon, when parking fills up, and lines form at the entrance.
+For that reason, I recommend visiting Hurricane Ridge at sunrise or sunset to avoid traffic and crowds.
+I recommend couples go to Hurricane Ridge for a first look, private vows, or just for photos without their guests, if they’re bringing any.

-No matter the size of your group, you’ll find a spot in the park that's perfect for your elopement.
-However, for gatherings over 20-25 people, consider a dedicated wedding venue.
+No matter the size of your group, you’ll find a beautiful spot in the park that's perfect for your elopement.
+However, if you’re planning a gathering of more than 20-25 people, it may be better to consider a dedicated wedding venue.

 I specialize in elopements with up to 20 guests.
-If you're looking to include a larger group while also desiring private exploration of the park, a two-day elopement experience could be ideal – dedicating the first day to family celebrations and the second day exclusively for the two of you.
+If you’d like to include a larger group but also want private time exploring the park, a two-day elopement experience can be a great option – one day for celebrating with family and friends, and the second day just for the two of you.

 Pets

-These are day-use areas only, with no overnight stays permitted.
+These are day-use areas only.
+Overnight stays are not permitted.

-Where dogs are allowed, they must be on leashes no longer than 6 feet.
-Owners are required to clean up after their pets and should never leave them unattended.
+Where dogs are allowed, they must be on a leash no longer than 6 feet.
+Owners must clean up after their pets and should never leave them unattended.

-For pet boarding, several kennels are available in Port Angeles, just north of the park.
-Pet-friendly lodging is also an option.
-In Forks, you have pet-friendly lodging choices such as Kalaloch Lodge and Miller Tree Inn Bed and Breakfast.
+If you need pet boarding, there are several kennels in Port Angeles, just north of the park.
+Pet-friendly lodging is also available.
+In Forks, options include Kalaloch Lodge and Miller Tree Inn Bed and Breakfast.

 Restrictions

-Rules differ depending on the specific activity and the area you're visiting.
+Rules vary depending on the specific activity and location you're visiting.
 Here are key guidelines I share with my couples:

-2. Ceremonies may not damage the natural terrain or foliage.
+2. Ceremonies must not damage the natural terrain or vegetation.

-3. Throwing of rice, confeƫ, balloons, birdseed or any other material is
+3. Throwing rice, confetti, balloons, birdseed, or any other material is prohibited.

-4. Speakers and audio equipment is not allowed.
+4. Speakers and amplified audio equipment are not allowed.

-5. On national forest lands, motor vehicles must stick to designated routes.
+5. On national forest lands, motor vehicles must stay on designated routes.

-6. Only build fires in established fire rings, stoves, grills, or fireplaces.
+6. Fires are allowed only in established fire rings, stoves, grills, or fireplaces.

 The best season for an adventure elopement in Olympic National Park

-Since Olympic National Park has many accessible locations all year round (except for Hurricane Ridge, which is open only on certain days), it is a popular place for elopements.
+Since Olympic National Park has many accessible locations throughout the year (except Hurricane Ridge, which is open only on certain days), it is a popular place for elopements in every season..

 Spring (April, May, and June)

-Spring in Olympic National Park is an ideal season for photography, especially with the waterfalls enhanced by melting snow and blooming subalpine flora.
-It's common to spot the park's wildlife from your car when driving to higher elevations, particularly in the early morning or at dusk.
-This season is excellent for ocean beach elopement photo sessions, offering a moodier atmosphere than summer golden sunsets.
-The Hoh Rainforest is a preferable choice for elopements over the summer and early fall.
-Additionally, May offers exceptional opportunities for birdwatching.
+Spring in Olympic National Park is an ideal season for photography, especially with waterfalls enhanced by melting snow and blooming subalpine flowers.
+It's common to spot wildlife from your car when driving to higher elevations, particularly in the early morning or at dusk.
+This season is excellent for ocean beach elopement photo sessions, offering a moodier atmosphere compared to summer’s golden sunsets.
+The Hoh Rainforest is also a great choice for spring elopements, before the busier summer and early fall months.
+May offers exceptional opportunities for birdwatching.

-The summer months in Olympic National Park are perfect for experiencing golden sunsets along the ocean shore.
-July, known for having the lowest rainfall, brings sunny days that highlight the park's magnificent mountain vistas.
+The summer months in Olympic National Park are perfect for golden sunsets along the ocean shore.
+July, known for having the lowest rainfall, often brings sunny days that highlight the park's magnificent mountain views.

-All-week access to the high country areas, like Hurricane Ridge, typically becomes available in late spring.
-With the arrival of longer days and receding snow, the park's wildflowers start to bloom, reaching their peak around late June at Hurricane Ridge.
-However, the timing may change each year depending on snowfall and melting rates.
+Full-week access to high-elevation areas like Hurricane Ridge typically becomes available in late spring.
+As the days grow longer and the snow recedes, wildflowers begin to bloom, usually peaking around late June at Hurricane Ridge.
+However, the timing can vary each year depending on snowfall and melting rates.

-In the lowlands during summer, a variety of wild berries ripen, drawing numerous animals and birds from the rainforest to feast.
+In the lowlands during summer, wild berries ripen, attracting animals and birds throughout the rainforest.

 Fall (September and October)

-Fall remains an excellent time for high country adventures in Olympic National Park, as snow typically doesn't arrive until October and you can enjoy Hurricane Ridge hiking.
+Fall remains an excellent time for high-elevation adventures in Olympic National Park, as snow usually doesn't arrive until October, and you can still enjoy hiking at Hurricane Ridge.

-Fall in Olympic National Park unveils an extraordinary display of beauty, particularly in mountains.
-The season is also known for the emergence of vivid, uniquely shaped mushrooms.
-As autumn rains begin, they bring snow to the higher elevations and cause the deciduous trees to burst into stunning hues of yellow and red.
-These captivating changes in the landscape make fall a favored time for weddings in the park.
+Fall in Olympic National Park brings a beautiful transformation to the mountains and forests.
+The season is known for the appearance of vivid, uniquely shaped mushrooms.
+As the autumn rains begin, higher elevations start to see snowfall, and deciduous trees turn shades of yellow and red.
+These captivating changes make fall a favorite time for weddings in the park.

 Winter (November – March)

 For a peaceful experience, consider a winter visit to Olympic National Park's rainforest.
-Apart from the busy Christmas and New Year's weeks, you'll find ample lodging options and the flexibility for last-minute plans based on the weather.
-Winter brings the rainforest to life with maximum precipitation, transforming waterfalls dramatically from their summer state.
+Aside from the busy Christmas and New Year's weeks, lodging is usually easier to find, and there’s more flexibility for last-minute plans depending on the weather.
+Winter brings the rainforest to life with increased precipitation, making waterfalls more dramatic than in summer.

-Winter is ideal for snowshoeing, sledding, skiing, and snowboarding in the park.
-The road to Hurricane Ridge is open Friday to Sunday and on holiday Mondays, weather permitting, and typically during the winter holiday season, including around Christmas and New Year's.
+Winter is also a great time for snowshoeing, sledding, skiing, and snowboarding in the park.
+The road to Hurricane Ridge is usually open Friday through Sunday and on holiday Mondays, weather permitting, including during the winter holiday season around Christmas and New Year.

 Best locations for elopement in Olympic National Park

-Olympic National Park is one of the most diverse national parks in the US, offering stunning elopement locations.
-As an adventure elopement photographer, I enjoy helping couples choose the perfect spot that reflects the unique style of their big day.
-Below are some of my favorite places, which I recommend
+Olympic National Park is one of the most diverse national parks in the U.S., offering stunning elopement locations.
+As an adventure elopement photographer, I love helping couples choose the perfect spot that reflects the unique style of their big day.
+Below are some of my favorite places that I often recommend to my couples.

 The Best Beach Elopement Locations